 If you find yourself having frequent caffeine crashes and feeling lethargic an hour or two after a coffee, we recommend gradually delaying your morning coffee by half-hour blocks to give your stress hormones time to take effect.
 Try this method for a week or two until you figure out the timing that works best for your body.

+There you go, that is how you figure out the best time to drink coffee.
 A small change in your morning routine can go a long way in preventing troublesome caffeine withdrawal symptoms like painful headaches, anxiety and poor concentration.

 Coffee is precious and so is your body.
 Pay attention to what both are telling you and you’ll realise that the timing you drink your coffee is actually pretty important.